Beaulieu Convent School

-The school was established in 1951 by sisters from the Order of the Immaculate Conception.
-In 1999 the Order of the Immaculate Conception gifted Beaulieu School, the site and its buildings to the island of Jersey on the understanding it would remain a Catholic School.

 Today the school is divided into preschool, primary and secondary departments, and also operates a sixth form.
 Courses of study offered at the school include GCSEs, A Levels and BTECs.

+History

+Beaulieu Convent School was founded in 1937 by the Sisters of the Order of the Immaculate Conception and moved to its current site in 1951 and in 1999, the Sisters gifted the school via a trust to the Island of Jersey under the condition it would remain a Catholic school.